Types of Pipe Hangers & Clamps & Hardware & Pipe Saddles

 USA inventor James G Hayden applied for patented the pipe saddle in 1912.
 However, it took four years for the pipe saddle to be approved in 1916.
 The following is an actual excerpt from Mr. Hayden’s patent.

 The following 1s a complete, precise, and exact description.
-My invention relates to a new and improved form of pipe saddle adapted for pipes of different diameters.
+My invention relates to a new and improved pipe saddle adapted for pipes of different diameters.

 In the pipe saddle now in use, the saddles are made for different sized pipes having a gasket of uniform thickness,